-Atmospheres are held down to the surface by gravity.
-This means that small planets and moons, which have tiny gravitational pulls, tend not to have them.
+Some planets and moons are covered in a thin layer of gases, called an Atmosphere, which is held in place by the gravity of the body.
+This means that small planets and moons, which have small gravitational pulls, tend not to have them.